evidhai/docs-evidhai-com/pages/AWS Certified AI Practitioner (AIF-C01).md

 		- CloudTrail Lakes can also capture log events from AWS Config and external sources, integrating with partners like CrowdStrike and GitHub through CloudTrail channels.
+	- Benifits of Cloudtrail
+		- AWS CloudTrail captures extensive data across regions and organizations, offering significant benefits for businesses.
+		- It serves as a security tool by identifying unauthorized events, allowing security teams to investigate and prevent future occurrences.
+		- CloudTrail consolidates activity records from multiple regions into a single S3 bucket, facilitating data analysis and pattern identification.
+		- It enhances visibility into AWS environments, helping detect unusual behavior and providing early warnings of potential attacks.
+		- CloudTrail Insights tracks irregular API behavior, capturing additional metadata to understand the cause of anomalies.
+		- Insights are stored separately and can be reviewed via the AWS management console.
+		- CloudTrail maintains a detailed audit of API calls and configuration changes, aiding in governance and regulatory compliance.
+		- Each recorded event includes comprehensive information such as the principal, account ID, username, event time, source, and more.